There are independent associations at the state and county level that have been formed to support the work of MGVs and the EMG program.

 - sponsor select educational and social activities for North Carolina’s MGVs.

 These roles and activities are not the exclusive responsibility of an association.
 Extension staff also conduct events, meetings, and field trips; send newsletters; manage websites and social media communication; and provide volunteer recognition to Extension's volunteer staff.

-Training material fees collected from participants in the EMGV program are public sector funds and should be dispersed through an Extension account.
+Training material fees collected from participants in the EMG program are public sector funds and should be dispersed through an Extension account.
 Extension cannot spend publicly appropriated funds (from tax dollars) to print materials (applications and forms) for an association.
 Extension cannot include information on joining an association or promoting an association event or activity in Extension newsletters or other correspondence when using Extension letterhead or postage.

 Association officers should manage dues collected and funds raised by an association.
 The members of an association are responsible for all expenses incurred in order to conduct association activities.
-Extension agents are encouraged to present financial requests for support of the EMGV program to the association.
+Extension agents are encouraged to present financial requests for support of the EMG program to the association.